TLH88/What2Watch/README.md

 - Docker Desktop with Docker Compose enabled
 - A TMDB API key
+- An API key for OpenAI, Anthropic, or Google AI
 - Optional (highly recommended): Trakt client ID and secret
 - Optional: Jellyfin base URL and API key
-- Optional: an API key for OpenAI, Anthropic, or Google AI

 For a full architecture and integration walkthrough, see `docs/setup-guide.md`.